Mike Richards (television personality)

-Michael Richards (born July 5, 1975) is a former American television producer, game show host, and television personality.
+Michael Richards (born July 5, 1975) is an American businessman and former television producer, game show host, and television personality.
 He was most notably the executive producer of the American television game shows Let's Make a Deal and The Price Is Right from 2009 to 2019, and of Jeopardy! and Wheel of Fortune from 2020 to 2021.
 Richards also hosted other television series including High School Reunion, Beauty and the Geek, Pyramid, and Divided, and was executive producer of Who Wants to Be a Millionaire in 2020.

 In August 2021, Richards briefly succeeded Alex Trebek as host of the daily syndicated version of Jeopardy! after Trebek's death in 2020.
 However, Richards resigned as host later that month due to criticism over offensive comments that he made on The Randumb Show podcast, as well as wrongful termination and sexual harassment lawsuits from models during his time as the executive producer of The Price Is Right.
 Richards hosted only a week's worth of episodes, which aired in September 2021 as part of the show's 38th season.

-On May 20, 2025, it was announced that Richards would join The Daily Wire and would become president of Daily Wire entertainment and would also become its chief content officer (CCO).
-This comes following the exit of former president Jeremy Boreing in March 2025.
+On May 20, 2025, it was announced that Richards would join The Daily Wire and would become its president and chief content officer (CCO) following the exit of former president Jeremy Boreing in March 2025.
+Richards would become the CEO of The Daily Wire on May 20, 2026, exactly one year after he joined the company.

 Early life

-Richards was born in Burbank, California, and attended Pepperdine University.
+Richards was born on July 5, 1975, in Burbank, California, and attended Pepperdine University.

 Career

 Early career

-Richards began his career in college where he created, wrote, produced, and hosted a weekly late-night comedy talk show called The Randumb Show at Pepperdine University.
+Richards began his career in college, where he created, wrote, produced, and hosted a weekly late-night comedy talk show called The Randumb Show at Pepperdine University.
 The show featured celebrity guests including Kim Fields, Casey Kasem and Anson Williams.
 Richards went on to intern for The Tonight Show with Jay Leno.
 Between 1996 and 2003, he regularly performed stand-up comedy in Los Angeles.

 Richards was the second host of Beauty and the Geek and produced numerous game shows, including Weakest Link.
 He later hosted seasons of High School Reunion on The WB.

 During his early career, Richards was vice president of development and current programs for Dick Clark Productions.
 He hosted the daily movie news show Dailies for three years and served as a correspondent for the American Music Awards and the 2005 Dick Clark's New Year's Rockin' Eve.